 All additional questions and specifics concerning the course that arise will be addressed by the Instructor as needed.
-Everything the Instructor establishes and communicates in class verbally carries the full authority of this syllabus as herby provided; and students are responsible for all policies, clarifications, modifications and information given verbally in class on every class day whether they are present or not.
+Everything the Instructor establishes and communicates by D2L, email, or in class verbally carries the full authority of this syllabus as herby provided; and students are responsible for all policies, clarifications, modifications and information given verbally in class on every class day whether they are present or not.

-Summary Grade Breakdown for the Semester

-Item Points Possible Points Earned
+Item P oints Possible Points Earned

-Participation 100
+Participation 200

-Critical 50

-Speech of Introduction on 100
+Speech of Introduction n 100

 Informative 200

 Persuasive 200

-Panel Q&A 100

 Narrative 100

 Impromptu 50

 Exam 1 50

 Exam 2 50

+Critical 50

 TOTAL 1000